 You might find baby corn at a salad bar or pickled in tiny jars at the grocery store.
 Many people assume that baby corn comes from a smaller species of corn.
 Surprise!
 It’s just sweet or field corn picked very prematurely.

-In addition to health-promoting antioxidants, edible corn offers some other benefits, too:
+In addition to health-promoting antioxidants, edible corn varieties offers some other health benefits, too:

 - Corn has many nutrients.
 It’s a good source of fiber, protein, B vitamins, and minerals like zinc, copper, manganese, magnesium, iron, selenium, and phosphorus.
 Whether you want to eat corn fresh, canned, frozen, or ground into cornmeal, you can reap these nutritional benefits year round.